Sha'Carri Richardson sprints onto US Olympic team after winning 100 in 10.71 seconds

 EUGENE, Ore.
 (AP) — Two steps before she reached the finish line, Sha’Carri Richardson started pounding her chest.

 She knew she had it won.
-Anyone who doesn’t see her as the sprinter to beat at the Paris Olympics should probably think again.
+Anyone who doesn’t see her as the sprinter to beat later this summer at the Paris Olympics should probably think again.

-Richardson notched the latest stop on her “I’m Not Back, I’m Better” tour with a 10.71-second sprint in the 100 meters at U.S. track trials on Saturday that makes her the fastest woman in the world in 2024 and officially earned her a trip to France where the women start racing Aug.
+Richardson notched the latest stop on her “I’m Not Back, I’m Better” tour with a 10.71-second sprint in the 100 meters at U.S. track trials on Saturday that makes her the fastest woman in the world this year and officially earned her a trip to France where the women start racing Aug.
 2.

-Richardson, who for the third time in the meet did not start well and had to make up ground, also finished well in the clear for the third time in the meet.
+The final marked the third time in this meet that Richardson did not get off to a stellar start.
+It also marked the third time in the meet she finished well in the clear.

 She was .09 seconds ahead of training partner Melissa Jefferson, the 2022 U.S. champion.
 Another sprinter in coach Dennis Mitchell’s camp, Twanisha Terry, finished third and also earned a spot on the women’s 100-meter team.

-Note: This story has been updated to correct that Zack Ziemek has qualified for his third Olympic team.